docpad-archive/documentation/community/contribute.html.md

 To update our documentation:

-1. Our documentation for DocPad is stored in this repository: https://github.com/bevry/docpad-documentation
+1. Our documentation is located at the [`docpad/documentation` repository](https://github.com/docpad/documentation)
 2. Documentation is written in Markdown
 3. You can edit a file by opening that file in the repository browser, and then clicking the "Edit" button
 4. Once done, click save changes or whatever the button says and this will then take you to a "Submit Pull Request" page